Matthew 17: Chapter organisation

-Transfiguration of Jesus (17:1–8)
+Transfiguration of Jesus (verses 1–8)

 The first eight verses of this chapter record the account of the Transfiguration of Jesus, an event where Jesus is transfigured and becomes radiant in glory on top of a mountain.
 The passage has parallels in other Synoptic Gospels— and —and the event is referred to in the Second Epistle of Peter as well as possibly alluded in the first chapter of the Gospel of John (John 1:14).

 Verse 1

 Now after six days Jesus took Peter, James, and John his brother, led them up on a high mountain by themselves.

 In Luke's gospel, the account of the transfiguration of Jesus comes about eight days after the previous events.
 Protestant theologian Heinrich Meyer notes, in accordance with the observations of "Chrysostom, Jerome, Theophylact, Erasmus, and many others ... that Luke has included the dies a quo and ad quem" (i.e. inclusive of the days at the start and end of the interval).